 You can leave a bequest to support our work by making a promise in your will, living trust or codicil.
-Certain assets, such as an insurance policy, retirement account or bank account, can be left by way of a beneficiary designation.
-With a beguest, or beneficiary gift, the asset is transferred to charity once the donor passes away.
+Certain assets, such as an insurance policy, retirement account or bank account, can be left to charity by way of a beneficiary designation.
+With a bequest, or beneficiary gift, the asset is transferred to charity once the donor passes away.